-The company is liable to taxation on its investment income and other income derived from non members.
+The assets' residual values, useful lives and depreciation methods The company is liable to taxation on its investment income and are reviewed, and adjusted prospectively if appropriate, or if there other income derived from non members. is an indication of a significant change since the last reporting date.